Lillehammer Olympic Bobsleigh and Luge Track: History

 The designers of the tracks at Altenberg and Oberhof, East Germany, the Olympic tracks in La Plagne, France, and Calgary, Canada, were consulted during planning.
 Five companies bid for the concrete construction work, which was awarded to a joint venture between Aker Entreprenør and Veidekke for NOK 45 million.
 Also the construction of the buildings was awarded to the same group.
 The track was the first of the Olympic venues for the 1994 games for which construction started.
-After construction started, Minister of Culture Åse Kleveland (Labour Party) suggested in March 1991, in an attempt to reduce costs, that the 1994 Olympic bobsleigh and luge events be held at La Plagne, the site of the events for the 1992 Winter Olympics in Albertville.
-The French authorities were positive, given that Norway pay for part of the construction costs, but the idea was rejected by LOOC-president Gerhard Heiberg.
-Also fellow party members reacted, who emphasized that NOK 30 million had already been used on blasting the track route.
+After construction started, Minister of Culture Åse Kleveland (Labour Party) suggested in March 1991, in an attempt to reduce costs, that the 1994 Olympic bobsleigh and luge events be held at La Plagne, the site of the events for the 1992 Winter Olympics in Albertville, France.
+The French authorities were positive, if Norway paid for part of the construction costs, but the idea was rejected by LOOC-president Gerhard Heiberg.
+Also fellow party members reacted, by emphasizing that NOK 30 million had already been used on blasting the track route.

 Construction was undertaken by spraying 1300 t of shotcrete intertwined with 180 t of reinforcement bars.
 It is the first track in the world to build the cooling pipes into an underground culvert.
 It consists of 31 reinforced concrete sections.
 The concrete work was completed on 31 October 1991.
 Representatives for the Norwegian Society for the Conservation of Nature stated that they were satisfied with the result.
 It is the only artificially frozen bobsleigh and luge track in the Nordic Countries.
 The venue was completed on 1 October 1992 and cost NOK 201 million.
 After the Olympics, the ownership of the venue was transferred to Lillehammer Olympiapark, owned by Lillehammer Municipality.